Rasmus Christian Elling

 My first book was a political sociology of ethnicity and nationalism in post-revolutionary Iran.
 In this book, I focused on the large ethnic groups on Iran's geographical periphery, and their relation to the state and public intellectuals.
 I have since followed up on these topics with case studies in various aspects of identity politics in modern Iran, including Islamism/nationalism and regionalism.
 For the Abadan project, I have investigated the role of ethnicity in the coercive structures of the British-controlled oil industry.

 Apart from the Abadan Project, I am working more generally with urban sociology, spatial politics and radical theories of the city.
-I am also convener of Global Urban Studies - a new Master's Elective at TORS, which among other things encompasses an international summer school on 'Urban Culture in Theory and Action'.
+I am also convener of Global Urban Studies - a new Master's Elective at TORS, which among other things encompasses international summer schools on 'Urban Culture in Theory and Action' and 'New Urban Life Across the Globe: Activism and Change in a World of Cities'.

 Fields of interest